 Inventory data on U.S. sheep began in 1867, when there were approximately 45 million sheep in the United States.
 Sheep numbers peaked in 1884 at 51 million head.
 Since then, numbers have declined to nearly 5.0 million head in 2016.
 According to the Farms, Land in Farms, and Livestock Operations report published by the National Agricultural Statistical Service (NASS), the number of sheep operations has declined as well.
-Since the 1990s, sheep operations have dropped from more than 105,000 to less than 80,000 as of 2012, when livestock operations were last included in the report—as producers experienced shrinking revenues and low rates of return.
+Since 1990, sheep operations have dropped notably—from more than 105,000 to less than 80,000 as of 2012, when livestock operations were last included in the report—as producers experienced shrinking revenues and low rates of return.
 Conversely, however, data from the Census of Agriculture indicate that the number of operations have increased from more than 83,000 in 2007 to upward of 101,000 in 2017.
 The 2011 report, Overview of the United States Sheep and Goat Industry, also published by NASS, indicated a change in methodology that allowed for more of the smallest farms to be captured.
 This suggests that the increase in operations is being driven by small-scale operations.